itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 app.use('/public', expressStaticGzip('./public'))
 ```

-One mistake I made building this API was that I didn't design a blueprint for it first.
+One mistake I made while building this API was that I didn't design a blueprint first.

-It's a good idea to have all of your endpoints and data schemas mapped out beforehand to anticipate where some clarification of API routes may be needed.
+It's a good idea to have all of your endpoints and data schema mapped out beforehand so you don't end up having to change it often as you build out features.

 In the example above from [`polls.js`](https://github.com/itxchy/FCC-vote/blob/master/routes/polls.js), those endpoints could be crudely mapped out this way:
 ```